aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

   e.g. going from local to the cloud, `kubectl config use-context name-of-new-context`.

-### installation steps for a basic cluster
-- Aim: one control plane node and one worker node.
+### Installation steps for a basic cluster (one control plane node and one
-- Env: performed using two virtual machines running Ubuntu 18.04 on GCE.
+worker node).
+Steps performed using two virtual machines running Ubuntu 18.04 on GCE.
-- Steps: performed as follows: Section 1: for control plane.
-Section 2: for worker node.

 #### Section 1 - install a control plane node
 1. Switch to root, `sudo -i`.

 1. Disable swap on all nodes, `swapoff -a`.
 With swap enabled, it's problematic for disk io mangement, isolation management, etc. See github issues for some of the discussion around this area e.g. [https://github.com/kubernetes/kubernetes/issues/53533].

 1. Optional: update the file system table file to ensure it is off on all reboots.
 Requires reboot to take effect,
   `sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab`